livionocchi/React-ReduxBoilerplate/README.md

 1. run `npm run build` or `yarn build`
 2. done! in the `dist` folder you have what you need

+  > build foder structure needs to be improved
 ----